mattrent/CTF-Platform/README.md

 pulumi stack init <stack>
 ```

 🤔 You might wonder, what is a stack?
 A stack is simply some state of resources.
 Stacks can also contain values similar to Helm chart values.
-There are two predefined stacks available: `dev` and `prod`.
-We use these stacks like environments, where `dev` is for development (specifically targeting Minikube), and `prod` is meant for any Kubernetes cluster, e.g., K3 or K8.
+There are two predefined stacks available: `dev` and `ucloud`.
+We use these stacks like environments, where `dev` is for development (specifically targeting Minikube), and `ucloud` is meant for any Kubernetes cluster, e.g., K3 or K8.
 If needed, you can create your own stack from scratch.

 Before you start deploying, you'll need to install the Node modules.
 These modules can be specific for Pulumi, or any Node module you may want to use (e.g., axios).
 Install these modules by navigating to the `src` directory and running: